Skip to main content Accessibility information

 Role Summary

 The majority of my clinical experience is in supporting students within Higher Education; as a Counsellor/Psychotherapist, a Specialist Mental Health Mentor, or in other Student Support and Welfare roles.
-I have worked in a variety of mental health charities and services across South Yorkshire as a counsellor or service manager.

 Qualifications

-• PhD in Psychology (in progress), Sheffield Hallam University
+• PhD in Psychology, Sheffield Hallam University

 • MSc in Integrative Counselling and Psychotherapy (BACP Accredited), University of Derby